What are insurance premiums, deductibles and limits?

 Last updated: January 1

-If you have an insurance policy, you've likely heard of premiums, deductibles and limits.
+If you have an insurance policy, you've likely heard of insurance premiums, deductibles and limits.
 But, do you know what each of these terms means?
-Each of these concepts helps determine how much you'll pay for your insurance (homeowners, auto, boat or life, for instance) — as well as how much you may receive after a covered loss.
+Each of these concepts helps determine how much you'll pay for your insurance (homeowners, auto, or motorcycle, for instance) — as well as how much you may receive after a covered loss.

 What is an insurance premium?